anyshake/homepage/docs/AnyShake Explorer/firmware.md

 ## Quick Start Guide

-Please follow the [Quick Start Guide](https://github.com/anyshake/explorer/tree/master/firmware) to get started.
+**Please follow the [Quick Start Guide](https://github.com/anyshake/explorer/tree/master/firmware) to get started.**

+Please note that we use PlatformIO for firmware development instead of the Arduino IDE or Keil uVision.
+PlatformIO is an open-source ecosystem for IoT development, and it supports a wide range of development platforms, frameworks, and libraries.
+We recommend you to use PlatformIO for firmware development.

 ## Customize Firmware